 Legal History.
-First semester; lectures three hours; three credits.
-Mr. Phelps.
+Second semester; lectures three hours; three credits.

 The history of American and English law with some reference to the sources of that law in earlier legal systems.
-(Alternates with Legal Philosophy.
-Not offered 1954-1955.)

 Legal Philosophy.
-First semester; lectures three hours; three credits.
+Second semester; lectures three hours; three credits.
 Mr. Phelps.

 The rules and principles of law as they relate to the basic ideas of philosophy.
-(Alternates with Legal History.)